Find the best independent news sources.

 Independent news has been part of the fabric of the United States since before its inception.
 The men who created the modern constitutional democracy had lived under a monarchy that imposed strict licensing and libel laws that severely limited citizens' ability to criticize the Crown.
 During the lead-up to the American Revolution, they effectively created a free press by flouting these laws.
 After they won the war, the Founding Fathers added press protections to the First Amendment of the Bill of Rights: Congress shall make no law abridging the freedom of the press.

-But unsurprisingly, for a democracy with legalized slavery, the free press wasn't exactly free right out of the gate.
-Those libel laws stuck around under names like the Sedition Act and the Espionage Act, the latter enacted during World War I, promising imprisonment for those who "utter, print, write, or publish any disloyal, profane, scurrilous, or abusive language about the form of government of the United States."
+But the free press wasn't exactly free right out of the gate.
+The Crown's libel laws stuck around under names like the Sedition Act and the Espionage Act, the latter enacted during World War I, promising imprisonment for those who "utter, print, write, or publish any disloyal, profane, scurrilous, or abusive language about the form of government of the United States."

 It wasn't until 1964 that the Supreme Court ruled that these laws violated the First Amendment in The New York Times v.
 Sullivan.
 Though still imperfect, this ruling gave the United States some of the best press protections in the world.